mrjones2920/Add-and-Manage-user/README.md

 - Change ownership of a file
 - Add the new employee to a new group
 - Delete the employee from the system

+<h1>Task 1.
+Add a new user</h1>
+A new employee has joined the Research department.
+In this task, you must add them to the system.
+The username assigned to them is researcher9.

+1.Write a command to add a user called researcher9 to the system.

+Next, you need to add the new user to the research_team group.

+2.Use the usermod command and -g option to add researcher9 to the research_team group as their primary group.